 You can accomplish this using either RPCs or custom messages.
 You might even use your own

-INetworkSerializable implementation that contains a list of scenes and whether they should be loaded or unloaded.
+INetworkSerializable implementation that has a list of scenes and whether they should be loaded or unloaded.
 You should always have some form of "complete" response factored into your design so you know when a client has finished loading/unloading a scene.
 You will also want to devise a strategy for loading a scene in

 Creating a global scene management script and attaching it to the same GameObject as the